pantheon-systems/documentation/source/content/guides/local-development/03-jenkins.md

 ### Local Project Instantiation

-1. From your local terminal, use Composer to make a new local project based on our example, which contains Drupal 8, Behat, and other configuration settings:
+1. Open your local terminal and use Composer to make a new local project based on the example, which contains Drupal 8, Behat, and other configuration settings:

   <Alert title="Note" type="info">

-  In this example our project is call called `my-site`, so we begin by setting a local environment variable to this value.
-Adjust this any other variables to match your site settings.
+  In this example, the project is called `my-site`.
+Begin by setting a local environment variable to this value.
+Adjust this and other variables to match your site settings.

   </Alert>